argeo/argeo-jjml/README.md

 When building the reference submodules, setting `-DJJML_FORCE_BUILD_LLAMA_GGML=ON` will build with the ggml version included in `native/tp/llama.cpp`.
 The default is to build with the separate `native/tp/ggml` reference submodule.
 This is useful when testing with the latest version of llama.cpp or a development branch.

+By default, the Java part of JJML is built for the minimal supported Java version (that is, Java 11).
+In order to build for a later Java version, set `A2_JAVA_RELEASE` when configuring the CMake build, e.g. `-DA2_JAVA_RELEASE=21`.

-While a lot of work goes into making this build straightforward and portable, there must be a baseline:
+While a lot of work goes into making this build straightforward and portable, there must be a clear baseline:
-- The reference build for Linux is on Debian Sid, using the official Debian packages for ggml and llama.cpp.
+- The reference build for Linux is on Debian Sid (amd64/x86_64 and arm64/aarch64), using the official Debian packages for ggml and llama.cpp.
 (JJML's lead developer is a regular contributor to this Debian packaging effort)
-- The reference build for Windows is with the Microsoft MSVC compiler. (see example below) When reporting build issues on a given platform, please first check whether a reference build is working.
+- The reference build for Windows is with the Microsoft MSVC compiler. (see example below)
+- Other operating systems (notably MacOS, Android) could work but are not currently considered When reporting build issues on a given platform, please first check whether a reference build is working.

 An example Windows build would be (in a PowerShell terminal):